detomon/godot-blipkit/README.md

 - Configure and attach `BlipKitTrack` objects to the playback object

 See the [examples](examples) directory on how to use the extension.

+## Thread safety

+Function calls and property changes for all objects are thread-safe.